BigSoftVideo/DOTEbase/demo.md

 Included in the Demo is a small set of [Clip Collections and Sub-Collections](clip-collections.md), which each contain some Media and Transcript Clips.
 Note that parent Collections contain all the Clips of Sub-Collections, yet the parent can contain clips that are not in the Sub-Collections.

+Included in the Demo are several [Colour Swatch Presets](colour-manager.md) and some [Clip Presets](clip-presets.md).
+These are available when creating/editing a Clip.

 Also included is a [Canvas](canvas.md) populated with Clips and Connectors, boxes, shapes, etc.
 We recommend that you import it, too.